lkcampbell/brackets-lorem-ipsum/README.md

 The Tab shortcut can be turned off in the Emmet extension.
 Go into "Preferences..." in the Emmet menu and uncheck the checkbox entitled "Expand abbreviations with Tab key".
-If you uncheck that setting, you can use both extensions together by Tab to insert Loren Ipsum text and expanding Emmet abbreviations with the alternative shortcut keys:
+If you uncheck that setting, you can use both extensions together by using Tab to insert Lorem Ipsum text and expanding Emmet abbreviations with the alternative shortcut keys:

 **Ctrl-Alt-Enter** on Windows and **Command-Alt-Enter** on Mac.